rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-tables.md

   <li>Each table must contain a `single-column primary key`, which should be an auto-increment column.
 It should be prefixed with the singular form of the table name.
 For example: StudentId, CourseId.</li>
 </ul>

+# Creating Database

+Before starting anything, you need to create the database (if its not created).
+Here i am creating a database named as `RxwebCoreDemoProjectDb`.

 # Creating tables

 As previously mentioned, we are creating a `Contoso University application`, `Courses` and `Students` table are a major part of this application. `CREATE TABLE` keyword is used at the beginning of the statement which shows that you are interested in designing a new table.
 The name of the table should be unique based on the data you are planning to store on a table.